-- 1. If you want to become a U.S. citizen to sponsor a family member, there is no public charge test to naturalize.
+- 1. If you want to become a U.S. citizen in order to sponsor a family member, there is no public charge test to naturalize.
 You can become a U.S. citizen even if you have used benefits or need a fee waiver for your application. - 2.
 If you are a lawful permanent resident and want to sponsor a family member, keep in mind there is no public charge test to renew a green card, or to lift the conditions on permanent residency (for those with 2-year green cards). - 3.
-You can sponsor a family member and still use public benefits.
+If you are a U.S. citizen or lawful permanent resident, you can sponsor some family members and still use public benefits.
 If you sponsor a family member, your relative will have a public charge test, not you. - 4.
-An immigration officer will consider things like your income, assets, and whether you have used public benefits, however, to evaluate your ability to actually support the family member you are sponsoring. - 5.
-If you are sponsoring your family member and do not have enough income to support your family member, you can add a second ("joint") sponsor who has enough income to support the family member.
-It's important to review your financial documentation with a trusted immigration attorney or accredited representative to prepare a strong application and decide whether a joint sponsor is needed.
+If you sponsor a family member, an immigration officer will consider things like your income, assets, and whether you have used public benefits to evaluate your ability to support the family member you are sponsoring. - If you are sponsoring your family member and do not have enough income to support your family member, you can add a second ("joint") sponsor who has enough income to support the family member.
+It is important to review your financial documentation with a trusted immigration attorney or accredited representative to prepare a strong application and decide whether a joint sponsor is needed.